-More recently, the Panama Papers catalyzed a number of initiatives at both national and global levels starting with the high level commitments made at the London Anti-Corruption Summit of 12 May 2016 to create public registers of beneficial owners.
-At the European level, the European Commission has announced further improvement to beneficial ownership provisions of the 4th Anti-Money Laundering Directive that was adopted last year and is currently being transposed by EU Member States into national law.
+The current international standards such as the FATF Recommendations, the G8 principles on beneficial ownership transparency and the G20 High Level Principles adopted in the past 4 years only partly address the issue.
+More recently, the Panama Papers catalysed a number of initiatives at both national and global levels starting with the high level commitments made at the London Anti-Corruption Summit of 12 May 2016 to create public registers of beneficial owners.
+At the European level, the European Commission has announced further improvement to beneficial ownership provisions of the 4th Anti-Money Laundering Directive that entered into force in June 2017.
 At the national level, some countries, like the UK are leading the way, but much more needs to be done to ensure that those promises are followed through and translate into effective implementation.

-In this respect; Transparency International carried out a pilot research project on Enhancing Beneficial Ownership Transparency in six EU countries, namely Czech Republic, Italy, Luxembourg, Netherlands, Portugal and Slovenia.
+Our first contribution has been to collect evidence from existing practices and standards in EU Member States and identify the gaps left in legislation and enforcement and the technical and political challenges in different national contexts.
+In particular, Transparency International carried out a pilot cross-country comparative analysis in six EU countries, namely Czech Republic, Italy, Luxembourg, Netherlands, Portugal and Slovenia.
 The objective of the project was to assess beneficial ownership transparency looking both at the adequacy and effectiveness of the overall legislative and regulatory framework.
 The national risk assessments were assorted with concrete case studies identified in particularly high-risk areas.

 The results of the project are summarised in a synthesis report published in April 2017 Under the Shell: Ending Money Laundering in Europe which can be downloaded here.
 The results were used to push for a legislative and behavioural change towards greater transparency around beneficial ownership.